lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 \[EDNOTE: The convention in LAMPS is to specify algorithms and their CMS conventions in separate documents.
 Here we have presented them in the same document, but this section has been written so that it can easily be moved to a standalone document.\]

 Composite KEM algorithms MAY be employed for one or more recipients in the CMS enveloped-data content type [RFC5652], the CMS authenticated-data content type [RFC5652], or the CMS authenticated-enveloped-data content type [RFC5083].
-In each case, the KEMRecipientInfo {{I-D.ietf-lamps-cms-kemri}} is used with the chosen composite KEM Algorithm to securely transfer the content-encryption key from the originator to the recipient.
+In each case, the KEMRecipientInfo [RFC9629] is used with the chosen composite KEM Algorithm to securely transfer the content-encryption key from the originator to the recipient.

 ## Underlying Components